 The CSR Board's Workplace Health, Safety and Environment (WHSE) Committee will assist the Board by monitoring:

-- key risks to the business in the areas of safety, occupational health and environmental issues;
+- key risks to the business in the areas of safety, occupational health and environmental issues and how they are managed;

 - CSR's compliance with relevant laws, regulations and CSR operational policies and standards;